doc4d/docs/docs/API/IncomingMessageClass.md

 The `.verb` property contains <!-- REF #IncomingMessageClass.verb.Summary -->the HTTP verb used by the request<!-- END REF -->.

-HTTP request verbs are usually "GET" or "POST".
+HTTP request verbs include for example "get", "post", "put", etc.

 The `.verb` property is read-only.